The Hobbit

 Quick summary and important considerations

-A home-loving hobbit named Bilbo is whisked away on a grand adventure with a group of dwarves to reclaim their treasure from a fierce dragon.
-Along the way, Bilbo discovers his own bravery and finds a magical ring.
+This is an epic adventure about a hobbit named Bilbo who unexpectedly joins a group of dwarves on a quest to reclaim their treasure from a fearsome dragon.
+Along the way, he discovers his own bravery and finds a magical ring.

 Content Warnings